LSAT Reading Comprehension Study Guide

 The LSAT—otherwise known by its full name, the Law School Admission Test—originally launched in the year 1948, and is under the direction of the Law School Admission Council.
 As you know, the LSAT’s purpose is to evaluate just how prepared you are for the law school environment by testing you on the subjects most important to common law school curriculum.
 The test has an incredibly wide reach now among the law community, due largely to the fact it has been administered for so many decades.
 Hundreds of thousands of students take this important exam every year for the sake of getting into law school.
 While you have likely already encountered much of the materials presented on the test through your pre-law courses, the Law School Admission Council wants to be sure you’ll be able to handle this same curriculum on a more advanced level.

-The most recent version of the LSAT is comprised of three distinct subtests: Analytical Reasoning, Reading Comprehension, and Logical Reasoning.
+The most recent version of the LSAT is made up of three distinct subtests: Analytical Reasoning, Reading Comprehension, and Logical Reasoning.
 This specific overview will cover the Reading Comprehension portion of the LSAT.
 Don’t worry about whether you’ll have enough time to review for each section!
 You will have four separate opportunities to take the test throughout the year, meaning you can schedule your testing date in a way that allows you enough time to go over everything you’ll need to learn.

 So what is the Reading Comprehension section?
 It is quite similar in concept to the other Reading Comprehension tests you’ve taken early on in your academic career.
 Like these others, the LSAT version seeks to evaluate your ability to read a selected passage and recognize its main idea and various other properties that may or may not be explicitly stated by the text.
 You will undoubtedly have to do a lot of reading once you make it into law school.
 It makes up a large portion of the curriculum, just as it will make up a large portion of your upcoming law career.
 Law schools want to make sure you will be able to digest the materials presented to you.